What Is Copywriting?: AWAI's Essential Introduction to the Copywriting Industry

 Television commercials, product reviews on YouTube, and even short “how-to” videos on using a product are all examples of spoken copywriting.

-We’ll get into much more detail on the different types of copywriting in Chapter 2, but this gives you an idea of the many ways that copywriting touches all our lives.
+We’ll get into much more detail on the different types of copywriting, but this gives you an idea of the many ways that copywriting touches all our lives.

 (NOTE: Copywriting should not be confused with the word “copyright.”
 Copyright refers to the exclusive legal right to reproduce or sell someone’s work, such as books, music, or artistic items.
 The purpose of a copyright is to protect that original material and prevent its illegal use.
 Copyright is designated with the symbol ©.)